2025 Work Plan Activities

 Improve coordination and effectiveness of community responses for and prevention of Missing and Murdered Indigenous Women and People and their families.

-Utilize case reviews, audits, and case consultations to identify strengths and areas for improvement to community responses in sexual assault and intimate partner violence cases.
+Utilize case reviews, audits, and case consultations to identify strengths and areas to improve community responses.

-Enhance understanding of and responses for criminalized survivors through providing professional training and developing a road map for survivors.
+Enhance understanding of and responses for criminalized survivors.

-Collaborate with Whatcom County courts and aligned professionals to improve access to justice for survivors in civil and family law cases, focusing particularly on language access and disability access.
+Collaborate with Whatcom County courts and aligned professionals to improve access to justice for survivors in civil and family law cases, focusing particularly on language justice and disability justice.

-Develop a healthcare screening and response project to identify and connect survivors with community support, doing research, developing tools, and identifying partners.
+Develop a healthcare screening and response project to identify and connect survivors with community support.

-Collaborate with workplaces, faith communities, schools, and media to provide training and tools for responding to domestic violence and sexual assault in ways that support survivors.
+Collaborate with workplaces, faith communities, schools, and media to provide training and tools for supporting survivors.

-Provide local data, tools, training, guidance, and subject matter expertise for systems and stakeholders to increase knowledge, influence decision making, and improve prevention and responses.
+Provide local data, tools, training, guidance, and subject matter expertise for systems and stakeholders.

 Participate in and support aligned efforts throughout Whatcom County, to ensure needs of survivors are considered and addressed in conjunction with other public health issues.